jie3040/ACGAN-FG/README.md

 The codes was tested with tensorflow 2.10.0, CUDA driver 12.7, CUDA toolkit 11.8, Ubuntu 22.04.

 # Quick strat
-Download the dataset from https://github.com/YKatser/CPDE/tree/master/TEP_data.
-Move the dataset to [data] folder.

 ```
 python ACGAN-FG.py
 ```